CSE512-15S/fp-bwstud/process.md

 https://github.com/mapbox/node-mbtiles
 https://github.com/spatialdev/PGRestAPI

-I'm following some of theprocedures here: https://www.mapbox.com/guides/converting-thousands-points-to-vts/ I removed a few columns from my shapefile properties (kept a backup).
+I'm following some of the procedures here: https://www.mapbox.com/guides/converting-thousands-points-to-vts/ I removed a few columns from my shapefile properties (kept a backup).
 The info seems to be rendering much faster in mapbox studio.
 Now I'm trying to upload to mapbox.com.
 We'll see what happens (fig 6.7).

 5.31.15